lofyhub/walrus/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software for personal or commercial purposes.
+This project is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE 3](./LICENSE)

 Please see the [LICENSE](LICENSE) file for more details.